Alessandro-Petitti/DPOC/README.md

 ## Contributing

 This repository is a submission for the programming exercise and adheres to the specified structure and requirements.
-If you wish to extend or adapt the solution, ensure compatibility with the provided framework.

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.
+If any further detail is needed you can refere to apetitti@ethz.ch or gguidone@ethz.ch